Huntley & Palmers

 Huntley & Palmers is a British company of biscuit makers originally based in Reading, Berkshire.
-Formed by Joseph Huntley in 1822, the company became one of the world's first global brands (chiefly led by George Palmer who joined in 1841) and ran what was once the world’s largest biscuit factory.
+Formed by Joseph Huntley in 1822, the company became one of the world's first global brands (chiefly led by George Palmer who joined in 1841) and ran what was once the world's largest biscuit factory.
 The biscuits were sold in elaborately decorated biscuit tins.
-In 1900 the company's products were sold in 172 countries, and their global reach saw their advertising posters feature scenes from around the world.
+In 1900, the company's products were sold in 172 countries; further, their global reach saw their advertising posters feature scenes from around the world.
 Over the years, the company was also known as "J. Huntley & Son" and "Huntley & Palmer".

-In 2006, Huntley & Palmers resumed operations and was re-established in Sudbury, Suffolk.
+In 2006, the Huntley & Palmers company was re-established in Sudbury, Suffolk.
 Since 1985, the New Zealand firm Griffin's Foods has made Huntley and Palmers biscuits under licence.

 In 2017, conservators found a 106-year-old fruitcake from the company in the artefacts from Cape Adare.
 The cake is believed to have been part of the rations of Captain Robert Falcon Scott’s Terra Nova Expedition in 1910–1913.

 History

 Beginnings

 Huntley & Palmers was founded in 1822 by Joseph Huntley as J. Huntley & Son.
 Initially, the business was a small biscuit baker and confectioner shop at number 119 London Street, Reading, Berkshire.
 A blue plaque is displayed outside.
-At this time London Street was the main stage coach route from London to Bristol, Bath and the West Country.
+At this time, London Street was the main stage coach route from London to Bristol, Bath and the West Country.

 One of the main calling points of the stage coaches was the Crown Inn, opposite Joseph Huntley's shop, and he started selling his biscuits to the travellers on the coaches.
 Because the biscuits were vulnerable to breakage on the coach journey, he started putting them in metal tins.
 Out of this innovation grew two businesses: Joseph's biscuit shop that was to become Huntley & Palmers, and Huntley, Boorne, and Stevens, a firm of biscuit tin manufacturers founded by his younger son, also called Joseph.

 George Palmer

-In 1838 Joseph Huntley was forced by ill-health to retire, handing control of the business to his older son Thomas.
+In 1838, Joseph Huntley was forced by ill-health to retire, handing control of the business to his older son Thomas.
 In 1841, Thomas took as a business partner George Palmer, a distant cousin and a Quaker.
 George Palmer soon became the chief force behind its success, establishing sales agents across the country.
-The company soon outgrew its original shop and moved to a factory on King’s Road in 1846, near the Great Western Railway.
+The company soon outgrew its original shop and moved to a factory on King's Road in 1846, near the Great Western Railway.
 The factory had an internal railway system with its own steam locomotives and one of these has been preserved near Bradford.